 SOC 2201 Society and the Individual

 SOC 2202 The Family

 SOC 2204 Social Psychology

 SOC 2205 Criminology

 SOC 2214 Human Behavior and the Social Environment

 SOC 2225 Aging: The Individual and Society

-SOC 3308 Adulthood and Aging SOC 4410 Work and Occupations
+SOC 3308 Adulthood and Aging

+SOC 2410 Work and Occupations

 Social Organization:

+SOC 2206 Practical Applications in Law Enforcement

-SOC 2240 Technology and Social Change SOC 3306 National Security in a Changing
+SOC 2240 Technology and Social Change

+SOC 3306 National Security in a Changing World
-World

 SOC 3315 Sociology of the Criminal Justice System

 SOC 3325 Managing Systems in a Macro Environment

 SOC 3348 Legal Forensics

 SOC 3360 Sociology of Education

-SOC 4430 Medical Sociology
+SOC 3430 Medical Sociology

-SOC 4433 Religion and Society

 Social Inequality:

 SOC 2203 Urban Sociology

 SOC 2212 Wealth, Power, & Prestige in American Society

+SOC 2427 Gender and Society

 SOC 3328 Social Inequality and Justice

 SOC 3355 Aging and Gender

-SOC 4427 Gender and Society

-SOC 4429 Race and Ethnic Relations in the U.S.
+SOC 3429 Race and Ethnic Relations in the U.S.

 Contact: Dr. Lemke, Sociology

-MINOR IN AFRICAN-AMERICAN STUDIES (20 HRS.)
+AFRICAN-AMERICAN STUDIES

+No major is offered in this field.
+A minor in African-American Studies is offered through the Department of Sociology.
+AFRICAN-AMERICAN STUDIES MINOR (20 HRS.)

 Required Courses

+No more than 8 credits can come from the same department.

 One Course from: